Self-Paced Online Training (SPOT)

 Upon successful completion of this course, participants will be able to:

-- Apply the core (24) objectives, elements, and guidelines of the Quality Learning and Teaching (QLT) Rubric, Community of Inquiry (CoI) Methodology, and Universal Design for Learning (UDL) Framework to their hybrid or online course
+- Design, develop and facilitate a course based on the Quality Learning and Teaching (QLT) Rubric core (24) objectives, Community of Inquiry (CoI) Methodology, and Universal Design for Learning (UDL) Framework.

-- Review their course through the lens of QLT, CoI and UDL objectives, elements, and guidelines
+- Review and revise their course through the lens of QLT, CoI and UDL.

 Badging & Certification